US Toll Free Call/Text:

 Is Erectile Dysfunction a symptom of Alzheimer’s?

-In a 1990 study, more than 50 percent of the study participants who had Alzheimer’s disease experienced loss of erection.
+In a 1990 study, more than 50 percent of the study participants who had Alzheimer’s disease experienced losing an erection.

 The onset of ED was concurrent with Alzheimer’s.